opendatahub-io/data-engineering-and-machine-learning-workshop/doc/for-attendees.md

 ## Streaming Data and Monitoring Infrastructure

-1. The `data-engineering-and-machine-learning-workshop.git/source/notebooks/` folder contains two other notebooks called `Kafka Consumer` and `Kafka Producer`.
-Open both of them and change `<PROJECT_NAME>` to the name of your project in the OpenShift Console.
-Then you can start running the cells in both of them.
+1. The `data-engineering-and-machine-learning-workshop.git/source/notebooks/` folder contains two other notebooks called `Kafka Producer` and `Kafka Consumer`.
+Open both of them (start with the producer) and start running the cells in both of them.
 Leave the cells running.

     The producer notebook is simply writing to the Kafka cluster deployed by the ODH Operator on a sample topic, whereas the consumer is constantly reading all the messages that are written there.

 2. Once you have started running the Kafka notebooks, go back to the OpenShift console.
-Under `Networking -> Routes`, find the route named `Grafana` and click on it.
+Under `Networking -> Routes`, find the routes named `Grafana` and `Prometheus`, open the URLs for both of them and login with your OpenShift credentials.

-3. Download `Spark Metrics.json` found under `source/dashboards/` to your local environment.
+3. Once you are in Grafana, download `Spark Metrics.json` found under `source/dashboards/` to your local environment.
 Now, click on the `Home` button towards the top-left of the Grafana landing page.
 ![grafana-home](../images/grafana-home.png)

 4. Finally, click on `Import Dashboard -> Upload.json File` and upload `Spark Metrics.json` to see how metrics changed over time as the notebooks ran.